readium/readium-css/docs/CSS17-i18n_typography.md

 Typographic conventions for full text justification depend on the writing system, the content language, and the calligraphic style of the text.
 Some scripts have complex methods the rendering engine doesn’t necessarily support.

-Kashida elongation is not supported for the Arabic script for instance (`text-justify`), but authors may be using the tatweel (see [i18n glossary doc](../docs/CSS26-i18n_glossary.md)) to elongate some words.
+Kashida elongation is not supported for the Arabic script for instance (`text-justify`), but authors may be using the tatweel joining character (see [i18n glossary doc](../docs/CSS26-i18n_glossary.md)) to elongate some words.

 Chinese and Japanese are using `inter-character` justification for instance, while Latin uses `inter-word`.